 There is a choice of train services when taking a train from Marseille to Nîmes.

-The express trains, the Intercités trains and the AVE train heading for Spain, are not only faster, they can be cheaper too, if you can book ahead of the travel date.
+The express trains, the Intercités trains, are not only faster, they can be cheaper too, if you can book ahead of the travel date.

 Though when the discounted tickets have sold out, or if you will be booking walk-up tickets at the station, the slightly slower TER trains become the cheaper option.